• About

 The name Solidago means ‘to make whole’ or ‘heal’ in Latin because it was considered useful for treating wounds.
 Goldenrod has many additional medicinal uses, including as an antimicrobial, astringent, lymphatic, and anti-inflammatory.
 It’s also a source of antioxidants.

 Ragweed belongs to the Ambrosia genus and is considered invasive in North America.
 It, too, has a long history of medicinal use.
 This monograph goes over many of ragweed’s herbal applications in detail.
 Ragweed is also one of many edible weeds for the forager to explore, though perhaps not for those with ragweed pollen allergies.
-More on ragweed as an edible wild plant here.
+More on ragweed as an edible wild plant here and here.

 Goldenrod’s heavier pollen requires insects for pollination, and you will see goldenrod plumes simply crawling with busy bugs while flowers are blooming.

-As for telling ragweed from goldenrod, two identifying features will help you easily learn the difference between these often-confused plants.
-You can tell the difference between ragweed and goldenrod by comparing their flowers and leaves.
+As for correctly identifying goldenrod vs ragweed, two features will help you easily learn the difference between these often-confused plants.

 Goldenrod vs ragweed flowers